Gravitational waves from a scotogenic two-loop neutrino mass model

 As expected, a strong correlation between the GW observables and the signal strength is found.
 Indeed, higher values of $\alpha$ imply a stronger FOPT which in turn implies lower values for both the nucleation temperature $T_n$ and $\beta/H$.
 In particular, points which can be observed at LISA fall within the ranges $\alpha = [0.13,\, 0.88]$, $\beta/H = [81.13,\, 362.82]$ and $T_n = [99.77,\, 520.70]~\mathrm{GeV}$.
-For the points within the LISA sensitivity reach, we have also computed the signal-to-noise ratio (SNR), as showcased in Fig.~\ref{fig:LISA_SNR}, where we note that for the strongest transitions, the corresponding SNR is greater than 200, indicating that most of these points can indeed be probed by the LISA experiment \cite{weir_david_james_2022_6949107,Caprini:2019egz,Hindmarsh:2017gnf}
+For the points that fall within the LISA sensitivity domain, we have also computed the signal-to-noise ratio (SNR), as showcased in Fig.~\ref{fig:LISA_SNR}, where we note that for the strongest transitions that we found, the corresponding SNR is greater than 200, indicating that most of these points can indeed be probed by the LISA experiment \cite{weir_david_james_2022_6949107,Caprini:2019egz,Hindmarsh:2017gnf}

 Now, focusing our attention on the bottom panels of Fig.~\ref{fig:GW_plots}, where we display various models parameters in the colour axis, namely, the VEV of the singlet field $\sigma$ (d), the mass of the second heaviest CP-even scalar $h_2$ (e) and the branching ratio $\mu\rightarrow e\gamma$ (f).
 Here, we note that there is no strong correlation between the physical parameters of the model and the GW observables.
-Nevertheless, we find that for the larger values of the singlet VEV and of the mass of $h_2$, while allowing for the existence of FOPTs, they give rise to higher frequency SGWB outside the sensitivity of future GW experiments.
+Nevertheless, we find that the higher values of the singlet VEV and of the mass of $h_2$, while allowing for the existence of FOPTs, give rise to the PGWs in higher frequency domains which fall outside the sensitivity of the future GW experiments.
 Indeed, for the parameter space regions which are accessible at LISA, the $\sigma$ VEV is typically below $5~\mathrm{TeV}$ whereas the $h_2$ mass is below $3~\mathrm{TeV}$.
 As for the last panel (f), we do not find any correlation with $\mu\rightarrow e\gamma$ process.
-Indeed, we observe that various distinct possibilities for its branching ratio can be accommodated across different values of the frequency and the signal strength.
+Indeed, we find that various distinct possibilities for its branching ratio can be accommodated across different values of the frequency and the signal strength.